rtx-on/rtx-explore/README.md

 # Project Goal
 With this project, our group planned to leverage the power of Nvidia's & Microsoft's new DirectX Raytracing platform to implement a fast Path Tracer. **Our code does NOT require an actual RTX GPU**.
 A Shader Model 6.0 (sm 6.0) compatible GPU is enough, given that you import the [fallback layer](https://github.com/rtx-on/rtx-explore/blob/master/README.md#building--running).

-# Posts about explaining this project
+# Posts about this project
 - [Introduction](https://maknee.github.io/dxr/2018/12/06/RTX-DXR-Path-Tracer/)
 - [User Guide](https://maknee.github.io/dxr/2018/12/06/RTX-DXR-Path-Tracer-User-Guide/)
 - [Host Code Explanation](https://maknee.github.io/dxr/2018/12/07/RTX-DXR-Path-Tracer-Host/)